Skip to main content

 The platforms below are the same eleven evaluated in the ranked EU platform shortlist; see how each platform scores on seven procurement criteria.
 Here the question is narrower: what residency model does each platform offer, and what does it cover?
 Sources: each platform's public documentation, accessed July 2026.

-Those stay under your control through BYOK.
-You bring keys for OpenAI, Anthropic, Azure OpenAI, Google Vertex, Amazon Bedrock, OpenRouter, or another provider, and token spend bills directly to that provider under your agreement.
-If inference residency matters, point the key at your provider's EU endpoint.
-The observability stack is part of the platform, so traces live in the same EU region as the runtime instead of in a third-party APM; see how traces capture tokens and cost per run.
+Model inference has two equal paths.
+An exact connic/* model runs on EU inference capacity and uses Project credit at its published catalog rate.
+With BYOK, you configure OpenAI, Anthropic, Azure OpenAI, Google Vertex, Amazon Bedrock, OpenRouter, or another provider; processing follows that provider and your chosen endpoint.
+The observability stack is part of the platform, so traces remain with the Project instead of being sent to a separate APM by default; see how traces capture tokens and cost per run.
 Event ingestion runs through first-party connectors including webhook, Kafka, MCP, and more; browse the connector catalog.

 Check before signing: if your team writes TypeScript only, the Composer SDK is Python-first and you will feel that friction daily.
 If policy requires an Apache 2.0 runtime you operate yourself, look at the self-hosting bucket below.